kiranbakale/AMI-Readme/docs/environment_provision.md

 In this step there are sections for each supported host provider on how to configure the above files.
 Follow the section for your selected provider and then move onto the next step.

-## Config Examples

-[Full config examples are available for select Reference Architectures](../examples).
-The rest of this section will describe what the config does and how to use it.

 ### Google Cloud Platform (GCP)

 The Toolkit's module for seamlessly setting up a full GitLab Reference architecture on GCP is **[`gitlab_ref_arch_gcp`](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/-/tree/main/terraform/modules/gitlab_ref_arch_gcp)**.